 Authorization

-Trax supports two levels of authorization for the API layer:
+Trax supports three levels of authorization for the API layer:

-• Per-train: restrict individual trains using the [TraxAuthorize] attribute on the train class.
-When a request comes in to run or queue a train, Trax checks the attribute against the current HTTP user before executing anything.
+[TraxAuthorize]attribute on the train class.
+When a request comes in to run or queue a train, Trax checks the attribute against the current HTTP user before executing anything. - Per-model: restrict

-Endpoint-level auth answers "can this user access the Trax API at all?"
+Endpoint-level auth answers "can this user reach the Trax API at all?"
 Per-train auth answers "can this user execute this particular train?"
+Per-model auth answers "can this user read rows of this particular type, regardless of how they navigated to it?"

 Per-Train Authorization